Nishk04/Personal-Voice-Assistant/README.md

 # Personal-Voice-Assistant
 Uses chatgpt as the engine.
+Inspiration from JARVIS from Iron Man.
+This is just the first step towards a complete assistant that can perform tasks.